tnware/grav-theme-cascade/README.md

 # Cascade

-## UPDATE: I am back after a hiatus.
+## UPDATE 1/27/2017: I am back after a hiatus.
 The latest release is in preparation for a complete re-structure of the code with the updated standards.

 > Attention!
 Cascade for Grav is currently in a pre-release state.
 Some commits are stable, and some might have slight issues.
 Thank you for your understanding.